 Winter miles equals summer smiles, as the saying goes.
-But if you’re going to commit to putting in the hard yards in harsh conditions, you’ve got to make sure your bike is up for it too – and if you choose the wrong tyres your winter programme can literally come unstuck.
+But if you’re going to commit to putting in the hard yards in harsh conditions, you’ve got to make sure your bike is up for it too – and if you choose the wrong tires your winter programme can literally come unstuck.

-So a winter or training tyre needs to be more cut-resistant and puncture-resistant than a summer racing tyre and for this reason it’s generally slightly heavier.
+So a winter or training tire needs to be more cut-resistant and puncture-resistant than a summer racing tire and for this reason it’s generally slightly heavier.
 The same casing can be used – for instance Continental’s Grand Prix 4 Season uses the same yarn as the top-end Grand Prix 5000 – but layers or plies of protective belt that use materials such as Kevlar are added between casing and tread, with often some extra sidewall reinforcement.

 Vectran is Continental’s puncture protection insert, which it uses in a ‘breaker’ belt under the tread of the Grand Prix 4 Season.
 This is a high-tech synthetic fibre with a high level of tear resistance for a low weight.

-Meanwhile, Vittoria uses Kevlar threads in the cotton casing of the Corsa Control G2.0, its all-season tyre.
+Meanwhile, Vittoria uses Kevlar threads in the cotton casing of the Corsa Control G2.0, its all-season tire.
 Every fourth thread is Kevlar, which gives it extra strength while helping it to stay supple, maintaining a low rolling resistance.

-Vittoria’s Corsa Control G2.0, which is a heavier-duty version of its Corsa G2.0 racing tyre, uses four separate rubber compounds enhanced by graphene (the ‘G’ in the name), which it calls 4C.
+Vittoria’s Corsa Control G2.0, which is a heavier-duty version of its Corsa G2.0 racing tire, uses four separate rubber compounds enhanced by graphene (the ‘G’ in the name), which it calls 4C.
 Two surface compounds and two supporting compounds each have their own specific grip, rolling resistance and rebound properties.

 Meanwhile Continental’s Grand Prix 4 Season uses the German brand’s Max Grip Silica compound, which is optimised for wet weather adhesion and low temperatures, and has five plies underneath a sixth cut-resistant DuraSkin puncture-resistant layer.